rtivadar/aath0.github.io/_posts/2018-04-19-atp-tennis-analysis-2006-2015-what-makes-the-greats-so-great.md

 To finish this post, I'll provide a quick summary of the above analysis, and then provide a few more comments.

-In this post, I attempted to quantify what it is about the great players than set them apart from all other players.
+In this post, I attempted to quantify what it is about the great players that sets them apart from all other players.
 The great players between 2006 and 2015 are most obviously Roger Feder, Rafael Nadal, and Novak Djokovic.
 As I showed, Andy Murray sits in a strange place between these top three players and the rest of the crowd.
 Murray has the consistency and skills of the top three players, and has consistently won more Grand Slam quarter-final and semi-final matches than the lower players, but has not won nearly the number of Grand Slams as Federer, Nadal, or Djokovic.

 In my analysis, I looked at various statistics.
 Across all players who achieved an average yearly ranking of 5 or higher, I showed that Federer, Nadal, Djokovic, and Murray were far more consistent in terms of their percent of matches won, percent of service games won, average percent of tournament advancement, and percent of return games won.
 In the scatterplot of average percent of rounds won in all tournaments versus total matches won, I showed that Federer, Nadal, and Djokovic were clearly far above the rest of players.

-In addition, I showed that among all players with at least 10 wins, Federer ranked number three in terms of double fault percentage, and Nadal ranked number three in terms break points conversion percentage.
+In addition, I showed that among all players with at least 10 wins, Federer ranked number three in lowest double fault percentage, and Nadal ranked number three in highest break points conversion percentage.

 Finally, I took at look at the average number of minutes a match takes for the first four rounds of Grand Slam tournaments.
 Across all 103 players with at least 10 wins in the first four rounds of Grand Slams tournaments, Federer ranked as the most efficient player.

 In this post, I showed what is it is about the great players that sets them part.
 I took a quantitative look at various statistics, and showed that the four best players in men's tennis from 2006 to 2015 were incrediblely consistent.
 This consistency, coupled with their skills, allowed them to dominate the sport.
-It is the reason why collectively, these four players accounted for 36 out of 40, or 90% of, Grand Slam Champions between 2006 and 2015.
+It is the reason why collectively, these four players accounted for 36 out of 40, or 90% of, Grand Slam tournament winners between 2006 and 2015.